D-tryptophan N-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and D-tryptophan, whereas its two products are CoA and N-acetyl-D-tryptophan.
+The two substrates of this enzyme are D-tryptophan and acetyl-CoA.
+Its products are N-acetyl-D-tryptophan and coenzyme A.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:D-tryptophan N-acetyltransferase.
 Other names in common use include D-tryptophan acetyltransferase, and acetyl-CoA-D-tryptophan-alpha-N-acetyltransferase.